robert-hoff/AdventureGameMk1/README.md

 ## Running the game

-After opening the project in Unity, load either the Main scene or Landscape scene in the folder Assets/Scenes.
+After opening the project in Unity, load either the Main, Landscape or Forest scene in the folder Assets/Scenes.
 The project is compatible with Unity version 2019.3

 ## Controls